Skip to content

 Returns:

-str: The path where the SWAT simulation was executed.
+Path where the SWAT+ simulation was executed.

 Example: